 Winter rooms are just basic rooms with separate doors.
 Their purpose is to provide shelter to climbers and mountaineers who venture into backcountry in the winter season.

 Usually there are just a few beds and a few blankets available, which is enough to survive if you became stranded in harsh conditions.

 When staying in the winter rooms you will however need to bring your own sleeping bag, food and cooking equipment.
 Also don’t expect to find any water.
 You can either get it from nearby streams or lakes (providing there are any), bring enough with you or boil some snow (if it’s available).

 So far I have stayed in two winter rooms.
-First experience was when tackling the via ferrata Marino Bianchi.
+Firstly when I was tackling the via ferrata Marino Bianchi.
 The second time I stayed in the winter room of the rifugio Alberto Primero after completing the via ferrata Passo Santner, just after the official season ended and the hut closed.

 Both times I shared the room with other hikers and there weren’t enough beds for all of us providing for a rather uncomfortable but funny night.

 I have experienced it only once when both the main hut and the winter room were closed.
 It was the day the summer season ended and the winter room wasn’t open yet.

 Due to the lack of facilities, no toilets, no water and no other amenities, the winter rooms are free of charge to stay in.

 I hope this comprehensive guide to staying in the mountain huts in the Dolomites will help you plan your holidays!
 If you think there is something I forgot to cover in my post, please leave your question in the comment section below.
 No comments are left unanswered!

 For more articles check out my Italian Dolomites Guide for my favourite hikes, backpacking trips and photography locations!